What is Chronic Venous Insufficiency?

 - Healthy diet and weight loss.
 Weight loss can positively impact overall health but losing excess weight can also significantly lessen the pressure on legs veins, resulting in improved blood flow.

-- Alternating between standing or sitting improves circulation
+- Alternating between standing and sitting improves circulation

 Compression stockings improve the signs and symptoms of various conditions of venous disease by providing graduated compression therapy to help control leg swelling and discomfort.
 They are designed to provide support to the legs and veins, assist with circulation, and minimize swelling.